 It’s no secret I consider Florida (and Orlando in particular) one of the best family vacation spots in the U.S., but it’s not just because the Sunshine State is well known for its world-class Orlando theme parks like Disney World and Universal.
-The greater Orlando area is home to the some of the biggest and best outdoor water parks in the country, too.
-With splash-tastic lazy rivers, giant wave pools, and thrilling water slides, there’s something for every age group and interest at the best Orlando water parks.
+The greater Orlando area is home to some of the biggest and best outdoor water parks in the country, too.
+With splash-tastic lazy rivers, giant wave pools, and thrilling water slides, there’s something for pretty much every age group and interest at the best Orlando water parks.

 The Best Water Parks in Orlando

 The best family vacation ideas almost always come down to choosing age-appropriate activities, and it’s no different when deciding which of the Orlando water parks to visit with your kids.
 Some Orlando water parks are better suited for young kids while others have the big slides and larger waves that older kids (and parents) crave.
-To help you make the right choice for your family’s vacation, we’ve ranked the water parks in Orlando based on their fun level and accessibility for each age group.
+To help you make the right choice for your family’s vacation, I’ve sorted the water parks in Orlando based on their fun level and accessibility for each age group.

 Best water park in Orlando for adventurous families

-Universal Orlando Resort calls Volcano Bay a “water theme park” for the whole family, and with its immersive theming, interactive elements, and thrilling attractions, it’s easy to see why.
+Universal Orlando Resort calls Volcano Bay a “water theme park” for the whole family, and with its immersive theming, interactive elements, and thrilling attractions, I completely agree with that label.
 Plus, even the water park’s most exciting slides (like the Krakatau Aqua Coaster and the Ko’okiri Body Plunge trap-door plunge slide) have a minimum height of just 48 inches, which means that many younger kids may be able to enjoy everything this Orlando water park has to offer.

 When you arrive at Universal’s Volcano Bay water park, you get a TapuTapu wrist band to use for the day.
-The band serves as your virtual line access and payment method, and it also unlocks fun interactive elements throughout the Florida water park.
+The band serves as your virtual line access and payment method, and it also unlocks fun interactive elements throughout this Florida water park.
 Note that parking is limited and likely you’ll need to take a shuttle if you’re not staying at a Universal hotel within walking distance.

 Best Orlando water park for families who need a break during their Disney vacation

-The secret to a happy family vacation is taking some time to rest and recharge, and Disney’s Typhoon Lagoon Water Park is a great place to do just that while while still having plenty of family fun.
-Kids of any height are welcome on most of the slides at this Orlando water park, including its newest attraction, Miss Adventure Falls, in which a conveyor belt lifts your family to the slide entrance before the slide sends you twisting and turning toward the splash pool below.
+The secret to a happy family vacation is taking some time to rest and recharge, and Disney’s Typhoon Lagoon water park is a great place to do just that while still having plenty of family fun.
+Kids of any height are welcome on most of the slides at this Orlando water park, including one of its star attractions, Miss Adventure Falls, in which a conveyor belt lifts you to the slide entrance before the slide sends you twisting and turning toward the splash pool below.

 BLIZZARD BEACH VS. TYPHOON LAGOON: A Complete Guide to the Disney Water Parks in Orlando